jacksoom/vim-conf/bundle/fzf/README.md

 #### Process IDs

 Fuzzy completion for PIDs is provided for kill command.
-In this case, there is no trigger sequence, just press tab key after kill command.
+In this case, there is no trigger sequence; just press the tab key after the kill command.

 ```sh
 # Can select multiple processes with <TAB> or <Shift-TAB> keys